 - Post-natal phase: The primary oocyte remains in the latent phase until puberty.
 Post-birth and prior to puberty, the primary oocyte undergoes the maturation process in the ovary.
 During maturation, the primary oocyte remains inside the follicles wherein, they increase in size and form a membrane known as zona pellucida.
 Prior to ovulation, the primary oocyte resumes the meiosis and completes it.
 However, the cytoplasm undergoes unequal division wherein the majority of the cytoplasm is acquired by the secondary oocyte.
 On the other hand, the first polar body only gets a small amount of the cytoplasm.
 The first polar body is a small and non-functional cell that eventually degenerates.
 At the time of ovulation, the second meiotic division is initiated by the nucleus of the secondary oocyte; however, it progresses only up to metaphase followed by the pause in the process of the meiotic division.
 In case fertilization occurs, then the second meiotic division is resumed and completed.

 During each menstrual cycle, the maturation of an oocyte occurs resulting in the formation of an ovum through division.
 This division results in cells of unequal size i.e., secondary oocytes (120-150 mm and fertilizable) and polar bodies (not more than 10 mm and non-fertilizable).

-Table 1: Difference between sperm cell and oocyte
+Table 1: Difference between a sperm cell and an oocyte

 |Highly motile and small in size||Non-motile and large in size|